stacks-network/docs/src/pages/storage-hubs/overview.md

 ### Private-user hub

 A private-user hub receives requests for a single user.
 Requests are controlled via _whitelisting_ the addresses allowed to write files.
-Recall that each application uses a different app- and user-specific address.
+Recall that each application uses a different app and user-specific address.
 It follows, to support application storage, your configuration must add to the whitelist each application you wish to use.

 Alternatively, the user's client can use the authentication scheme and generate